MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 ### 4.5.3 I-Learn Importing Errors

-In the event that a user's credentials do not match up to their log in information for I-Learn, an error will be thrown and the user will be prompted to re-enter their credentials or cancel importing their assignments from I-Learn.
+In the event that a user's credentials do not match up to their log in information for I-Learn, an error will be thrown and the user will be prompted to reenter their credentials or cancel importing their assignments from I-Learn.
 If any error results in the I-Learn
 API as it attempts to import assignment information into the system, the entire import process will be aborted and the user will be notified that an import error occured.